-DIRECT INWARD DIALING (DID) (ISDN PRI Service Only)
+DIRECT INWARD DIALING (DID) (T1 or ISDN PRI Service Only)

 The term Direct Inward Dialing refers to types of digit steered inbound call handling.
 These are DID, Both Way DID, Dialed Number Identification service (DNIS) and Direct Dial In (DDI).
-The OfficeServ 7200-S supports the types described below.
+The OfficeServ 7200 supports the types described below.

 DID is an inbound only service where multiple telephone numbers are assigned, usually in blocks of twenty, to a single circuit or small group of circuits.
-The DID service must be provided by ISDN/PRI trunks connected to the OfficeServ 7200-S TEPRI/TEPRIa card.
+The DID circuit can be a channel on a digital T1 service terminating on an OfficeServ 7200 TEPRI/TEPRIa card.